White House shaken as Russia probe pierces Trump’s inner circle - Nigeria Today

 White House shaken as Russia probe pierces Trump’s inner circle

-The latest furor was stirred up after the Washington Post reported late Friday that Jared Kushner — arguably Trump’s closest White House aide, and husband to the president’s eldest daughter Ivanka — made a pre-inauguration proposal to the Russian ambassador to set up a secret, bug-proof communications line with the Kremlin.
+With the president now back in Washington after a grueling overseas trip, the latest furor was stirred up after The Washington Post reported late Friday that Jared Kushner — arguably Trump’s closest White House aide, and husband to the president’s eldest daughter Ivanka — made a pre-inauguration proposal to the Russian ambassador to set up a secret, bug-proof link with the Kremlin.

-Kushner, 36, went so far as to suggest using Russian diplomatic facilities in the United States to protect such a channel from being monitored, The Post said, quoting US officials briefed on intelligence reports.
+Kushner, 36, even suggested using Russian diplomatic facilities in the United States to protect such a channel from monitoring, The Post said, quoting US officials briefed on intelligence reports.

-The revelation, if confirmed, would raise new questions about the Trump team’s relationship with the Russians, who US intelligence agencies say tried to sway the November election in Trump’s favor and thus deny Hillary Clinton the presidency.
+The report, if confirmed, would raise new questions about the Trump team’s relationship with the Russians, who US intelligence agencies say tried to sway the November election in Trump’s favor.

-News reports said the White House, reeling from the latest explosive developments in the longrunning Russia saga, is creating a new rapid-fire communications unit to respond to the controversy, led by Kushner, senior presidential adviser Steve Bannon and White House Chief of Staff Reince Priebus.
+News reports said the White House, reeling from the explosive developments in the long-running Russia saga, is creating a new rapid-fire communications unit to respond to the controversy, led by Kushner, senior presidential adviser Steve Bannon and White House Chief of Staff Reince Priebus.

+“What manner of ignorance, chaos, hubris, suspicion, contempt would you have to have to think that doing this with the Russian ambassador was a good or appropriate idea?”
+Michael Hayden said on CNN.

+He said he leaned toward “naivete” as an explanation, though he did not find it comforting.

-“This is now sinister.
-There is no way this can be explained, from the intelligence perspective,” said Malcolm Nance, a retired naval officer and expert on terrorism and intelligence, speaking on MSNBC late Friday.
+Malcolm Nance, a retired naval officer and expert on terrorism and intelligence, said: “This is now sinister.
+There is no way this can be explained, from the intelligence perspective.”

-“That is indicative of espionage activity of an American citizen that is working in league with a hostile government,” Nance said.
+“That is indicative of espionage activity of an American citizen that is working in league with a hostile government,” he told MSNBC.

 The Washington Post said Kushner’s secret communications proposal was made December 1 or 2 at Trump Tower in New York, according to intercepts of Russian communications that were reviewed by US officials.

-Michael Flynn, who was Trump’s national security adviser for just 24 days before being fired amid questions about meetings he held with the Russian ambassador, was also at the meeting, the newspaper reported.
+Michael Flynn, who was Trump’s national security adviser for just 24 days before being fired amid questions about meetings he held with the Russian ambassador, was also present, the newspaper reported.

-The Post said Kushner’s Russian interlocutor, ambassador to the United States Sergei Kislyak, reportedly was surprised by the future White House aide’s idea of a secret channel and passed it on to the Kremlin.
-It did not specify what, if anything, came of Kushner’s alleged pitch.
+The Post said the Russian ambassador to the United States, Sergei Kislyak, was surprised by the future White House aide’s idea of a secret channel and passed it on to the Kremlin.

-“We’re not going to comment on Jared, we’re just not going to comment,” said Gary Cohn, Trump’s chief economic adviser, during a press conference in Italy as the president’s first overseas visit was winding down.

-The White House also faces a cascade of other worries related to the Russia probe in the coming week.
+Trump returned to Washington to face a cascade of other worries related to the Russia probe in the coming days, including expected testimony by fired former FBI director James Comey before a Senate committee.

-The Senate Intelligence Committee has “asked President Trump’s political organization to gather and produce all Russia-related documents, emails and phone records going back to his campaign’s launch in June 2015,” The Post reported.

-Fired former FBI director James Comey has promised to testify at an open session before the Senate Intelligence Committee, sometime after Monday’s Memorial Day holiday.

-And in another reported development, The New York Times reported on Friday that Oleg Deripaska, a Russian once close to Trump’s former campaign manager Paul Manafort, has offered to cooperate with congressional bodies probing alleged Russian election meddling.
+In another development, The New York Times reported Friday that Oleg Deripaska, a Russian once close to Trump’s former campaign manager Paul Manafort, has offered to cooperate with congressional bodies probing alleged Russian election meddling.

 – Not yet a ‘target’ –

-Kushner, like his father-in-law, is a wealthy businessman and heir to a family-run New York real estate empire.

-A man of few words who is never far from the president’s side, Kushner boasts an enormous portfolio of domestic and international responsibilities underscoring his importance as Trump’s chief aide-de-camp, despite having no experience in the world of politics before the 2016 race.
+Kushner boasts an enormous portfolio of domestic and international responsibilities underscoring his importance as Trump’s chief aide-de-camp, despite having no experience in politics before the 2016 White House race.

 He is the only person currently in the White House known to be under investigation.